modsim/FluxML/README.md

 </reaction>
 ```

 <p align="justify"> Each <b>reaction</b> element may contain an optional list of annotations and a nonempty list of reactants.
-Reactants on the left side of the reaction are referenced by the element <b>reduct</b>, while rectants appearing on the right side are referenced by the element <b>rproduct</b>.
+Reactants on the left side of the reaction are referenced by the element <b>reduct</b>, while reactants appearing on the right side are referenced by the element <b>rproduct</b>.
 In case a reaction does not specify any products it is considered to be an efflux from the network (sink).
 The name of the reaction is given by a unique "id" attribute.
 The Boolean attribute "bidirectional" allows to introduce simple directionality constraints: setting "bidirectional" to "false" restricts the reaction's exchange flux to zero and the net flux to a non-negative value.
 For a <i>scrambling reaction</i> multiple variants of the same reaction may exist.
 In this case the "id" attribute has to specify multiple identifiers for the different variants of the reaction.
 See below for more information.

 ```xml
 <{reduct,rproduct} id="xsd:IDREF [1]" cfg="CfgType [0..1]">